lsimkins/consensys-final-project-eth-turk/README.md

 ## Tests
 See comments in test files.

+## Notes on code
+I consider the application state management in the front-end portion of this DApp prototype code.
+Ideally, application state would carefully manage a cache of contract data an avoid unecessary calls to contracts.
+You'll notice that several components make many calls to retrieve contract data.
+This is comparable to making api calls within components, which is typically not ideal in data-intensive applications.

 ## Limitations & Caveats
 - Proof is simply text.
 A feature-rich DApp may allow a creator to specify what type of proof they desire, such as an uploaded photo to PFS.
 Or better yet, once FOAM's proof-of-location reaches maturity, a user could prove they were in a required location at a particular time.
 - For this example, it was necessary to limit the number of claimants to a contract.
 A bad actor could "game" the system by submitted a claim, and then filling the rest of the available claim slots with bad claims.
 To do this, they'd need to make each claim from a unique address.
 This is not much of a deterrent since it is very simple to generate ethereum addresses.
 A better means would be to identify or fingerprint a claimant by means other than an ethereum address, such as using UPort to ID a claimant.